myndzi/app-framework/README.md

 ## Full logging
 This step takes the processed configuration and instantiates the configured log transports, extending `app` with a full Bunyan instance at `app.log`

-## Traceview
-Care has been taken up until now not to load any external modules such as `express` or `pg`; Traceview must be included *before* any such modules get required, anywhere, in any file.
-So don't do it in your config files.
-You can, but it's a bad idea!

-Traceview requires the ENABLE_TRACEVIEW environment variable to be set to true, *and* the `traceview.enabled` config key to be true.
-Ideally, the schema defines these to be the same.
-Traceview also requires `traceview.traceMode` to be set to `always` if your application is not running behind a traceview-enabled instance of nginx, apache, or some such.

 ## Configured modules
 The `modules` key passed on instantiation (`App({ modules: [ ... ] })`) defines directories within `<appRoot>/app` to load code from.
 Directories listed here will be searched for `.js` files to load, and those files will be loaded accordingly.
 This method should soon be deprecated in favor of calling `app.loadFiles` explicitly.
 Detailed behavior will be described in that section.